-The Fund may invest in stock index futures for hedging and other purposes as determined by a Sub-Adviser.
+Each Fund may invest in stock index futures only as a substitute for a comparable market position in the underlying securities.
 A stock index future obligates the seller to deliver (and the purchaser to accept), effectively, an amount of cash equal to a specific dollar amount times the difference between the value of a specific stock index at the close of the last trading day of the contract and the price at which the agreement is made.
 No physical delivery of the underlying stocks in the index is made.
-With respect to stock indices that are permitted investments, the Fund intends to purchase and sell futures contracts on the stock index for which it can obtain the best price with consideration also given to liquidity.
+With respect to stock indices that are permitted investments, each Fund intends to purchase and sell futures contracts on the stock index for which it can obtain the best price with consideration also given to liquidity.